dmartin4820/dmartin4820.github.io/README.md

 ## Tailwind

 To style the site quickly and in a consistent way, I chose to use Tailwind CSS.
-The patter for styling I chose to follow was to create strings containing Tailwind specific classes for specific elements I wanted to style.
-As an example here is the header code:
+The pattern for styling I chose to follow was to create strings containing Tailwind specific classes for specific elements I wanted to style.
+As an example below is the code for the portfolio header.

+Define variables to hold Tailwind specific classes as strings.
 ```javascript
 const headerContainer =
   "flex flex-col items-center xl:flex-row xl:items-end xl:justify-evenly bg-green-300 sm:p-10 text-white";